Gentiana pneumonanthe

 Gentiana pneumonanthe, the marsh gentian, is a species of the genus Gentiana.
 It was the first wildflower announced as flower of the year in Germany in 1980.
 The species can be found in marshes and moorlands.
-It is the host-plant of the Alcon blue (Phengaris alcon).
+Due to land use change and the disappearance and fragmentation of these habitats, the species is currently the focus of conservation projects throughout Europe.
+It is the host-plant of the Alcon blue (Phengaris alcon), and the only plant species on which this butterfly lays its eggs.